google/cel-go/repl/main/README.md

 #### load_descriptors

-`%load_descriptors` loads a file descriptor set from file into the context.
+`%load_descriptors` loads a file descriptor set from file into the context (a google.protobuf.FileDescriptorSet message).
 Message types from the file are available for use in later expressions as CEL structs.

-Accepts an argument for the filedescriptor file format: `--textproto` or `--binarypb`.
+`--textproto` expect the file format as protobuf text format.

+`--binarypb` expect the file format as serialized protobuf.

+`--pkg <string>` Alternatively, a few well known types are included in the binary and can be added with the `--pkg` flag.
+Available packages: `google-rpc`, `cel-spec-test-types`.

 example:

 `%load_descriptors --textproto "./testdata/attribute_context_fds.textproto"`

+`%load_descriptors --pkg "google-rpc"`

 #### option